TasniaSanta/Resturant_project/README.md

 # 1. Git
 <img src="https://github.com/TasniaSanta/Resturant_project/blob/main/photo/imageGitHub.png" alt="alt text" width="200"/>

-Throughout the journey of building this project, I delved into the world of Git, a powerful tool for managing project versions.
+Throughout the journey of building this project, I explored the world of Git.
 Before this project, I was pretty green when it came to Git.
 But as I dove in, pushed code, pulled changes, and merged branches, I found myself gaining confidence with each commit.
-Git became my trusty companion, helping me organize my work and collaborate effectively with my teammates.
 Moreover, Integrating SonarCloud and GitHub Actions into the workflow has been a game-changer.
-It's like having a personal assistant to track our project's progress.
+It's like having a personal assistant to track my project's progress.
 GitHub:

 # 2. UML
 For my project, I have used these 3 UML diagrams :
-1. [SequenceDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/SequenceDiagram.png)- These diagrams offer a clear representation of the flow of operations and communication between different modules, helping to illustrate the behavior and logic of the system.
+1. [SequenceDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/SequenceDiagram.png)- These diagrams offer a clear representation of the flow of operations and communication between different modules.
 2. [UseCaseDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/UseCaseRMDiagram.png)-The diagram defining the various interactions between actors (users or external systems) and the system itself.
 These diagrams provide an overview of the system's functionalities and the different roles involved in interacting with the system.
 3. [ClassDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/classDiagramupdate.png)- The diagram has played a role in showing the static structure of the system. it illustrates the different classes, their attributes, methods, and the relationships between them.

 # 3. DDD
-In my project, I've chosen Domain-Driven Design (DDD) for its focus on modeling the core domain, establishing clear boundaries, and promoting collaboration through a ubiquitous language.
+In my project, I've picked Domain-Driven Design (DDD) because it helps define the main part of what we're working on, sets clear limits and collaboration through a ubiquitous language.
-1. I conducted a collaborative brainstorming session to outline project goals and features.
-Through various techniques like mind mapping, I generated ideas and prioritized requirements, setting the foundation for the development plan.[Brainstorming](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/BrainstormingFirststep.png)
+1. I conducted a brainstorming session to outline project goals and features.
+Through various techniques like mind mapping.[Brainstorming](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/BrainstormingFirststep.png)
 2. I recorded the key domain concepts, aiming for a deep understanding.
 This helped me to make a better decision.[Domain_concepts](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/domainidea.png)
 3. After grasping domain ideas, I honed in on developing a 'ubiquitous language'—a common vocabulary that I could easily understand to ensure smooth communication.[ubiquitous language](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/domainUbiquitous%20Language.png)
 4. After gathering ideas, I sketched out a context map a visual roadmap outlining key content and its relationships.[ContexMapping](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/ContexMapping.png)